A SONG THAT TELLS AN INTRIGUING STORY

 NEW SETTLEMENTS FOR REFUGEES

-Cyprus, which was still a British colony at the time, began accepting several of these refugees.
-Unlike in Greece, however, Cyprus soon integrated them into the greater Cypriot social fabric, and they soon embraced everything that Cyprus had to offer them.
-Things, on the other hand, were not as easy for their compatriots in Greece.
-Displaced from the Ottoman Empire, thousands of refugees were forced to settle in rudimentary makeshift shelters on the rocky, previously uninhabited western coastline of the port of Piraeus, near Athens.
-This newly formed settlement that emerged became known as Drabetsona, and it grew into a vibrant, distinctly working-class community that fundamentally reshaped Greece’s social and cultural fabric.
+The British administration openly accepted several of these refugees, and they were soon integrated into the greater Cypriot social fabric.
+This allowed them to embrace everything that Cyprus had to offer.
+The arrival of their compatriots in Greece, however, proved to be more difficult.
+Thousands were forced to settle in rudimentary makeshift shelters on the rocky, previously uninhabited western coastline of the port of Piraeus, near Athens.
+This settlement became known as the vibrant, distinctly working-class community of DRABETSONA.

 A SLOW INTERGRATION